PDA personal use app list

 Simple Keyboard (rkkr)

 Similar to OpenBoard, it's basically AOSP keyboard with more customizations.
 However, it's lighter than the former & packs in less offensive cruft than both OpenBoard & AOSP keyboard (no spellcheck, swipe typing, word prediction bar, emoji BS).
-Thanks to these factors, it's now my prebuilt keyboard replacement of choice.
+Thanks to these, it's now my prebuilt keyboard replacement of choice.
+As it's an AOSP keyboard fork, it's unfortunately subject to Goolag's touch vibration setting issue in ≥A13 (though not as bad as it still works only when keypress vibration duration is set to "system default").
+Also doesn't see consistent release & maintenance, but I don't mind it as rkkr's Simple Keyboard is 100% finished aside from whatever work is needed to make it work with latest Android (something I'd never use nowadays).

 Links: